-Although volcances emit various gases, such emissions are not claimed by the journalist to have brought about the end of the Triassic.
-The journalist indicates that volcanic eruptions were an indirect cause of the end of the Triassic, but only because of certain effects that they had.
+Although volcanoes emit various gases, such emissions are not claimed by the journalist to have brought about the end of the Triassic.
+The journalist indicates that volcanic eruptions were an indirect cause of the end of the Triassic.
+The eruptions might thus have been a cause of the end of the Triassic, but only because of certain effects that they had.
 The journalist then indicates that the release of methane from the bottom of the ocean was the direct cause of the end of the Triassic.
-The eruption of volcances (C)-an indirect cause of the end of the Triassic-resulted in a release of methane from the bottom of the ocean (E), which in turn resulted in the end of the Triassic.
+This very strongly suggests that, according to the journalist, the eruption of volcanoes (C)-an indirect cause of the end of the Triassic-resulted in a release of methane from the bottom of the ocean (E), which in turn resulted in the end of the Triassic.